HomseyFT/QuinLang-Text-Editor/README.md

 - **Automatic Update Checks** — Notified when new versions are available
 - **One-Click Updates** — Download and install updates directly from the IDE
 - **Seamless Restart** — Application restarts automatically after updating
+- **Verified Downloads** — An update is only applied if it is a real executable

 ## Download